Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 • Possible respiratory depression in case of overdose or mixing with opioids, alcohol, or pregabalin

 Screening tests can detect the BZO family for benzodiazepines depending on the model used.
 However, related hypnotics like zolpidem or zopiclone should not be considered automatically detected by all standard tests.
-The choice of panel is therefore essential.
+Choosing the panel is therefore essential.

 BZO Sedatives Sleeping pills